-- The interests of children and young people, older people and people in rural areas are more likely to be served by small TSOs (progressively dark green boxes). - The interests of homeless people, workless/unemployed people, carers and people in disadvantaged urban areas are more likely to be served by larger TSOs (progressively dark green boxes).
+- The interests of children and young people, older people and people in rural areas are more likely to be served by small TSOs. - The interests of homeless people, workless/unemployed people, carers and people in disadvantaged urban areas are more likely to be served by larger TSOs.